DETAILED ACTION

 obtain an aircraft geographic location and heading [note in [0036]-[0037] obtaining the location of the aircraft and the direction and/or orientation (heading)];

-It would have been obvious to one of ordinary skill in the art having the teachings of Dame and Stavaeus before the effective filing date of the claimed invention to apply Stavaeus’ relevance rule for selecting content based on what is viewable by a passenger through a window of an aircraft to the content selection rule taught by Dame.
+It would have been obvious to one of ordinary skill in the art having the teachings of Dame and Stavaeus before the effective filing date of the claimed invention to apply Stavaeus’ relevance rule for selecting content based on what is viewable by a passenger through a window of an aircraft and based on the aircraft heading to the content selection rule taught by Dame.
 The motivation for this obvious combination of teachings would be to limit the content selection in a manner that is close to reality for each passenger thus making it more personalized and real, as suggested by Stavaeus [again see e.g. [0038] and [0041]].

 Regarding claim 2, the rejection of claim 1 is incorporated.
 Dame further teaches selecting the set of AOEs from the AOE database that satisfy the relevance rule for what AOEs are viewable at the geographic location of the aircraft [note in [0020] selecting content based on the current location of the aircraft; see also fig. 4, step 403].